Search

 Even More Even More

-Taylor’s Crag is a perfect spot to enjoy some of the best climbing in the Ramblers.
+Taylor’s Crag is a perfect spot to enjoy some of the best climbing in Beaver County.
 Right off the Paiute Trail, beginners and experts alike can enjoy this climbing crag.

 About an hour from Beaver, this 65-acre alpine lake is located along SR-153 at an elevation of 9,672 feet.
 While it is a natural lake, a dam for irrigation storage enhances its capacity, which reaches a depth of 50 feet